UPDATE: IR35 applies to services provided on/after 6 April 2020 (rather than payments made)

 Like most IR35 practitioners, I have fielded many calls and emails from worried clients regarding the IR35 Private Sector Reforms coming into effect on 6 April (IR35+).

 With less than 2 months to go, Contractors and End Clients alike are concerned about what IR35+ could mean for them and their business.
 So let’s explore what all the fuss is about and seek to calm some nerves.
 I have also included a helpful glossary at the end of this piece including all of the IR35 key terms, in an effort to help you better understand IR35.

 First things first…what is IR35?

-Such arrangements are appealing to Contractors because of the considerable savings in tax, with most employing a tax efficient combination of salary and dividends.
-They also appeal to End Client due to the savings in employer NIC.
+Such arrangements are appealing to Contractors because of the considerable savings in tax, with most employing a tax-efficient combination of salary and dividends.
+They also appeal to the End Client due to the savings in employer NIC.

 Take the example of an Employee and a Contractor both earning £40k a year.
 The Contractor will take home near £5.5k more than the Employee, representing 81% of their earnings.
 The End Engager will also save in excess of £4k in employer NIC.
 Now it becomes clear why such arrangements are both fruitful for those involved and a target for HMRC.

 IR35 – A brief history

 - April 2000 – IR35 came into force.

 - April 2017 – Public Sector Reform came into force.